 The following documents are referred to in the text in such a way that some or all of their content expresses a course of action permissible within the limits of the Eurocodes.
 For dated references, only the edition cited applies.
 For undated references, the latest edition of the referenced document (including any amendments) applies.

-EN ISO 3452 (all parts) Non-destructive testing – Penetrant testing
+EN ISO 3452 (all parts), Non-destructive testing – Penetrant testing

-EN ISO 17636 (all parts) Non-destructive testing of welds – Radiographic testing
+EN ISO 17636 (all parts), Non-destructive testing of welds – Radiographic testing

-EN ISO 17638, Non-destructive testing of welds – Magnetic particle testing
+EN ISO 17638, Non-destructive testing of welds — Magnetic particle testing (ISO 17638)

-EN ISO 17640, Non-destructive testing of welds – Ultrasonic testing – Techniques, testing levels, and assessment
+EN ISO 17640, Non-destructive testing of welds — Ultrasonic testing — Techniques, testing levels, and assessment (ISO 17640)

-EN ISO 23279, Non-destructive testing of welds – Ultrasonic testing – Characterization of discontinuities in welds
+EN ISO 23279, Non-destructive testing of welds — Ultrasonic testing — Characterization of discontinuities in welds (ISO 23279)

-References contained in possibilities (i.e. "can" clauses) and notes
+References contained in possibilities (i.e. “can” clauses) and notes